-KEI organizes field trips in Paris and Versailles during the semester and summer, and and excursion to Strasbourg, Brussels or Marseilles during the semester.
+KEI organizes field trips in Paris and Versailles during the semester and summer, and an excursion to Strasbourg, Marseilles or another destination of equal value during the semester.
 Transportation, lodging and admission for planed activities are included in the program fee.
 KEI reserves the right to change planned excursions for destinations of equal value and interest.
-Excursions may change based on availability, local festivals and interest.
-Academic year and multiple term students participate on planned field trips during their first term of study.
+Excursions may change based on availability, local festivals, and interest.
+Academic year and multiple term students participate in planned field trips during their first term of study.

 Students will discover Paris from different perspectives during the orientation and throughout the program.
 KEI’s favorite things to do in Paris:

 View the city from top to down as you ascend the Eiffel Tower.

 Contemplate the mystery of the “Lady and the Unicorn” tapestry in the Musee Cluny (Musee National du Moyen-Age).